neuromatch/impact-scholars/impact-scholars/mentoring_guidelines.md

 ## Mentorship during the program

-The Climatematch Impact Scholars Program aspires to the [mentorship standards set by Harvard University][harvard] in which mentors and mentees both establish their goals and expectations and actively collaborate to maintain a mutually beneficial mentoring relationship.
+The Impact Scholars Program aspires to the [mentorship standards set by Harvard University][harvard] in which mentors and mentees both establish their goals and expectations and actively collaborate to maintain a mutually beneficial mentoring relationship.

 ### Mentor matching (early October)